Skip to content

 The Ragdoll cat was first bred in California in the 1960s by Ann Baker, an American breeder.
 Ann crossed a white Angora-like queen with several neighbourhood toms.
 The resulting kittens were placid and affectionate.
 They also tended to go limp or became completely relaxed when picked up, just like a rag doll.

-The breed was first imported into the UK in 1981 and has since become really popular.
-These large and beautiful cats have a docile, friendly and easy-going nature.
+The Ragdoll breed was first imported into the UK in 1981 and has since become really popular.
+These large and beautiful Ragdoll cats come in a range of colours and have a docile, friendly and easy-going nature.
 They'll get on with everyone and make great companions for all households.

 Ragdoll cat facts